 Step 1: Stop Using the Phone

-If you have deleted a file by mistake, then stop working on any other apps, especially the apps that will write files to your phone, such as browsers and cameras.
+If you have deleted a file by mistake, then stop working on any other apps, especially the apps that will write files to your phones, such as browsers and cameras.
 Pause all app updates and kill unnecessary apps.
 You will not know when some app has overwritten on the space where your photo was stored making the recovery impossible.

 Step 2:Look for Online or Local Backups

 Put down your phone and look for backups.
-If you have auto backups enabled to OneDrive, Google Drive or Dropbox, then you can go online using a PC and check if the photo has been backed up or not.
+If you have auto backups enabled to OneDrive, Google Drive, or Dropbox, then you can go online using a PC and check if the photo has been backed up or not.
 If you could find a backup, that is the end of your worries, otherwise, you need to opt for the hard way.

 Step 3: Scan Internal Memory on Android Phone